Japanese Silk Painting Value Guide

 The typical price range for Japanese Silk Painting is $250 - $300 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- The preservation of the vibrant dyes and the absence of significant fading from UV exposure.
+- The preservation of the vibrant dyes, as silk paintings are highly susceptible to fading from UV light exposure.

-- The overall condition of the silk, specifically the lack of tears, fraying, or water damage.
+- The condition of the silk substrate, specifically the absence of 'shattering,' foxing, or water stains.

 How to Identify Japanese Silk Painting?

-- Look for the delicate, hand-applied ink lines and dye gradients typical of early 20th-century Japanese craftsmanship.
+- Look for the fine, hand-applied ink lines and dye gradients typical of early 20th-century Japanese craftsmanship.

 History of Japanese Silk Painting